guoqiangqi/tools_oat/README.md

 example cost time(Analyse|Report):      2|0
 ```

-_PlainReport_example.txt_ and _PlainReport_example_Detail.txt_ will be generated after successful operation(The report file name is determined by the project name, using "example" here as an example).
+A folder named "single" will be generated after successful operation, which includes _PlainReport_example.txt_ and _PlainReport_example_Detail.txt_(The report file name is determined by the project name, using "example" here as an example).
 The former is a brief summary of project issues, while the latter includes configuration information and detailed explanations of project issues.
 We can correct project issues by reviewing these two files.

 In addition, a folder named "log" will be generated under the target path specified by the -r parameter, which includes _License.txt_, _LicenseFile.txt_, _OAT.log_, and _OAT_Config.txt_.
 These four files record existing license and configuration information, which are included in the "Detail" report file.